 Workers' Compensation Insurance provides salary protection and medical coverage for injuries and illnesses occurring from work-related accidents or exposures.
-If you suffer an on-the-job injury or job-related illness, you must report it within 24 hours to the Office of Human Resources so a report may filed with the state's Division of Workers' Compensation (HRD) in a timely manner.
+If you suffer an on-the-job injury or job-related illness, you must report it within 24 hours to the Office of Employee Services so a report may be filed with the state's Human Resources Department's Division of Workers' Compensation (HRD) in a timely manner.

-HRD will review your claim and if approved you may receive benefits to cover medical costs and offset loss of wages during your period of disability.
+HRD will review your claim, and if approved you may receive benefits to cover medical costs and offset loss of wages during your period of disability.
 Injuries or illnesses resulting from serious or willful misconduct or those occurring outside the scope of employment will not be covered.